-Net Sales decreased from prior year due to lower open market volume and mix offset by higher selling prices.
+Net Sales decreased from prior year due to lower open market volume offset by higher selling prices and mix.
 Lower open market volume was primarily due to the closure of the White Pigeon, Michigan CRB mill and shut down of the PM1 containerboard machine in West Monroe, Louisiana, both in 2020, and one fewer production and selling day due to leap year.
 The Company also internalized more paperboard tons.

-Loss from Operations decreased due to the impacts of productivity improvements, including benefits from capital projects, and higher prices offset by increased downtime and mitigation costs related to Winter Storm Uri, commodity inflation, and lower open market volume.
-The commodity inflation was primarily due to higher prices for chemicals, secondary fiber, freight and energy.
+Loss from Operations decreased due to the impacts of productivity improvements, including benefits from capital projects, and higher prices offset by commodity and other inflation, increased downtime and mitigation costs related to Winter Storm Uri, and lower open market volume.
+The commodity inflation was primarily due to higher prices for secondary fiber, chemicals, energy, and freight.